To truly know a destination is to immerse yourself in its sights, sounds, and people. In other words, the fiesta season, of course!

-The best time to experience this?
-Fiesta season, of course!
-It is when the city is the most vibrant, having tirelessly prepared months in advance to showcase an extravagant display of their proud culture.
+Philippine festivals is certainly an experience to cherish.
+It is when the city is the most vibrant, having tirelessly prepared months in advance to showcase an extravagant display of their proud culture in these Philippine festivals.

-To jumpstart a year full of local travels, start with these popular fiestas in the country!
+To jumpstart a year full of local travels, start with these popular Philippine festivals in the country!

 1. Sinulog (Cebu City)